 Registered charities are vetted in the jurisdiction where they’re set up.
 However, unsuspecting donors who don’t verify whether the so-called charity is actually registered may still donate money to them, not knowing their money is going to a scammer.

-With every household now having either a landline or mobile phone, fraudsters use these as another tool to capitalize on the Coronavirus to steal money.
+With every household now having either a landline or mobile phone, scammers use these as another tool to engage in COVID-19 fraud and capitalize on the Coronavirus to steal money.

 Reports have been made of callers posing as medical officials.
 The impersonator informs the receiver that their relative has fallen sick with COVID-19 and requests payment for medical treatment.

 While scams committed in person are less common compared to those online or by telephone, a spike has been reported among the elderly population who are at greater risk of mortality post-infection of COVID-19.

 Reports in Suffolk, England, have been made regarding people knocking on the doors of the elderly, claiming to be from the British Red Cross.
 The impersonators offer grocery shopping at the supermarket in exchange for a fee.
 The fraudsters claim to further public measures to protect the elderly from infection of the Coronavirus.

 Victims have reported that once they have handed over their money for the shopping service offered, the provider is never seen again.